ottorinobruni/WebApiCachingInMemory/README.md

 # WebApiCachingInMemory

-This repository contains the source code for the **WebApiCachingInMemory** project, which demonstrates how to implement Redis caching in a .NET Minimal API using C#.
-The project guides developers through setting up Redis locally with Docker, transitioning from in-memory caching to distributed caching, and efficiently scaling applications.
+This repository demonstrates different caching strategies in .NET, from basic in-memory caching to advanced HybridCache implementation.
+It provides practical examples using Minimal APIs and C#, showing the evolution of caching approaches in modern .NET applications.

 ## Usage Instructions